Coco Montoya: Musical career

 Montoya's career began in the mid-1970s when Albert Collins asked him to join his band as a drummer.
 Collins took Montoya under his wing and taught him his "icy hot" guitar style.
 The two remained friends even after Montoya left Collins' band to start a career of his own.

 In the early 1980s John Mayall heard Montoya playing guitar in a Los Angeles bar.
 Soon after, Mayall asked Montoya to join the newly reformed Bluesbreakers.
 He remained a member of the band for 10 years.

 In 1995 he appeared with the Cate Brothers for the resumption of their recording career on their release, Radioland.
-Montoya released his debut solo album that year, and has since recorded several more solo albums.
+Also in 1995, Montoya started his solo career with the release of his debut solo album, Gotta Mind To Travel.
+To date, he has released twelve solo albums.

-In 2002, he featured on the Bo Diddley tribute album Hey Bo Diddley – A Tribute!, performing the song "Pills."
+In 2002, Montoya featured on the Bo Diddley tribute album Hey Bo Diddley – A Tribute!, performing the song "Pills."

-His 2019 recording, Coming In Hot, was chosen as a 'Favorite Blues Album' by AllMusic.
+Montoya's 2019 recording, Coming In Hot, was chosen as a 'Favorite Blues Album' by AllMusic.